-Shoot an email to the company or pick up the phone and inquire about benefits for summer hires if you don't see this information.
+Email to the company or call and inquire about benefits for summer hires if you don't see this information.
 A good point of contact in the human resource or benefits administrative office should be able to shed light on any summer employee benefits or perks offered.

 Get Inside Information From Current Employees